EOMMINHO/tower-server/README.md

 POST http://serverName:portNumber/api/temperature, body: { temp: Number }: updates the set points with tenths of degrees

 - The temperature must be lower than 400 degrees celsius for reliable operation

+#### 3. Micrometer

+It is only enabled if you had a micrometer setting.
+If not, you can still run your machine in a open-loop way!

+GET http://serverName:portNumber/api/micrometer: returns the current diameter of a fiber in micrometer unit POST http://serverName:portNumber/api/micrometer: updates the set diameter in micrometer unit.

+## WATCH OUT!

+It uses high power heaters to draw fiber from a preform.
+It can cause severe damage to you.
+Always be careful while using it!!!

 ## Further Inquiry